 A first offense for drugged driving is considered a misdemeanor, which is punishable by a maximum prison sentence of one year and a fine of up to $1,000.
 If you are arrested for drugged driving, you need to consult with an experienced DUI attorney in order to take the first step to resolving your criminal charges.

-For more information, request a free consultation with our Norman criminal defense attorney at the Law Offices of Keith J. Nedwick, P.C. today.
+For more information, request a free meeting with our Norman criminal defense attorney at the Law Offices of Keith J. Nedwick, P.C. today.
 Get 50+ of collective legal experience on your side right away!